-PM Modi calls on President, Vice President to extend Diwali wishes
+PM Modi calls on president, vice president to extend Diwali wishes

 PM Modi also called on Vice President Dhankhar.

-“Met Vice President Shri Jagdeep Dhankhar Ji and wished him a happy Diwali,” the Prime Minister said on X after his meeting with Dhankhar.
-PTI ASK MNK MNK
+"Met Vice President Shri Jagdeep Dhankhar Ji and wished him a happy Diwali," the Prime Minister said on X after his meeting with the vice president.
+PTI ASK SKY SKY